CJGreig/QGIS-Documentation/docs/training_manual/basic_map/preparation.rst

 |LS| Adding your first layers
 ===============================================================================

+You are now officially starting Lab 1!
+This lab will be broken down into several sections and tackled over the first few weeks of the course.
+Make sure before starting you have QGIS version 3.22 installed and you have created a separate folder for Lab 1, as discussed in our first lecture.
+All Lab 1 data should have been downloaded from Blackboard and put in your Lab 1 folder as well.
-We will start the application, and create a basic map to use for examples and exercises.
+We will now start the application, and create a basic map to use for examples, exercises and Lab 1 deliverables.

 **The goal for this lesson:** To get started with an example map.

-.. note::  Before starting this exercise, QGIS must be installed on your computer.
-Also, you should have downloaded the :ref:`sample data
-   <data_downloadlink>` to use.

 Launch QGIS from its desktop shortcut, menu item, etc., depending on how you configured its installation.

-.. note::  The screenshots for this course were taken in QGIS 3.4 running on Linux.
+.. note::  The screenshots for this course were taken in QGIS 3.14 running on Linux and QGIS 3.22 running on Windows.
 Depending on your setup, the screens you encounter may well appear somewhat different.
 However, all the same buttons will still be available, and the instructions will work on any OS.
 You will need QGIS 3.4 (the latest version at time of writing) to use this course.

 Let's get started right away!